Upcoming Special Exhibitions

 RACE: Are We So Different?, developed by the American Anthropological Association in collaboration with the Science Museum of Minnesota, is the first national exhibition to tell the stories of race from the biological, cultural, and historical points of view.
 Combining these perspectives offers an unprecedented look at race and racism in the United States.

-Funded by Ford Foundation and National Science Foundation.
+RACE is funded by Ford Foundation and National Science Foundation.
 The local exhibition at the Illinois Holocaust Museum is made possible by Presenting Sponsor Allstate Insurance Company and Co-Sponsor Walgreens and Participating Sponsor Northwestern University.
 Additional support is being provided by Bank of America, BMO Harris Bank and the Evanston Community Foundation.
 The Golder Family Foundation is lead sponsor for all Illinois Holocaust Museum special exhibitions.